Statistics of the non-zero eigenvalues and singular values of low-rank random matrices with non-negative entries: Introduction

-One important feature for the study of NNEMs is the Perron-Frobenius theorem.
-This was first developed in the early 20th century by Oskar Perron for positive matrices \cite{Perron1907_1, Perron1907_2}, and was then generalised to irreducible matrices by Georg Frobenius in 1912 \cite{Frobenius1908, Frobenius1909, Frobenius1912}.
-It states that for such matrices an NNEM will have one real eigenvalue $\lambda_r$, such that all the other (in general complex) eigenvalues have magnitudes $\leq |\lambda_r|$.
-Additionally, it states that the eigenvector corresponding to $\lambda_r$ will have strictly non-negative elements.
-All other eigenvectors have at least one negative element.
+The central result about NNEMs spectra is the famous Perron-Frobenius theorem telling that every NNEM will have one real eigenvalue $\lambda_r$, such that all the other (in general complex) eigenvalues have magnitudes $\leq |\lambda_r|$.
+Additionally, it states that the eigenvector corresponding to $\lambda_r$ will have strictly non-negative elements, while all other eigenvectors must have at least one negative element.
+Among other things, the magnitude of the largest (Perron-Frobenius) eigenvalue and its distance from the second-largest eigenvalue is known to govern various phenomena, including many features of dynamical processes on networks \cite{Pillai2005}.
+For example, in the context of the mean first passage time that a random walker takes to reach a target node on a complex network, a large gap between the Perron-Frobenius eigenvalue of the transition matrix and the bulk of all the other eigenvalues guarantees that a fast, approximate formula works without the need for heavy matrix inversions \cite{BCCV21, FGTVA22, KKRA2020}.